Run a Case Study

 Next, specify the geographical location and extent of the case study using one of two methods:

-• (ii) Geoshape: Any valid polygon can be used.
-For convenience, use the helper function:
+(ii) Geoshape: Any valid geopolygon (e.g., a custom shapefile of the desired location) can be used.
+For convenience, you can use the helper function:

 prepare_geodata.polygon_by_circle(lat, lon, radius)